 Veritas will probably make a big deal about this, but keep in mind that snapshot is a 5-year-old technology and CommVault Systems Inc. has been integrating backup and snapshot technology for years.

-Veritas will also outline its strategy for continuous data protection
+Veritas will also outline its strategy for

 , which it believes is more suited to small and midsized enterprises than large companies.
 And the biggest buzz Monday was around what "Panther" is going to be, which one Veritas spokesperson described as the most exciting technology the company has developed in years.